geatpy-dev/geatpy/README.md

 - a great many of genetic and evolutionary operators, so that you can deal with single or multi-objective optimization problems.

-It can work faster with Numpy+mkl.
+It can work faster with numpy+mkl.
 If you want to speed your projects, please install numpy+mkl.

 Versions
 --------------